Travel outside Australia

 When to tell us about your travel

-You should tell us if you or your children are leaving Australia, and:
+You should tell us if you or your children are leaving Australia for any of the following reasons:

 - are going to live in another country